What OCSA Certification Confirms

 OCSA Certification Levels

-OCSA Certification is awarded to operators who meet strict standards of fairness, transparency, prize integrity and responsible advertising.
+OCSA Certification is awarded to operators who meet defined standards of fairness, transparency, prize integrity, and responsible advertising within the online prize-draw sector.

-OCSA offers three progressive certification tiers designed to recognise operator compliance, transparency, and excellence in online prize-draw conduct.
+OCSA offers three progressive certification tiers designed to recognise increasing levels of alignment, transparency, and operational excellence.

-All certification levels operate in addition to the UK Government’s Voluntary Code of Practice for Prize Promotions.
+All OCSA certification levels operate alongside the UK Government’s Voluntary Code of Practice for Prize Promotions.

-Compliance with the Government Voluntary Code is mandatory for every operator and is a precondition for achieving any OCSA certification level.
+Alignment with the Government Voluntary Code is a prerequisite for achieving any OCSA certification level.

-Certification is progressive, allowing operators to demonstrate their advancement through the OCSA framework.
+Certification is progressive, allowing operators to demonstrate advancement through the OCSA standards framework.

 Below are the three official OCSA certification levels.